troglobit/inadyn/README.md

 * <http://giradns.com>
 * <https://www.duiadns.net>

-Inadyn v1.99.8 and later support HTTPS (and SNI), for DDNS providers that support this (must check this yourself).
-Tested so far are DynDNS, FreeDNS, nsupdate.info, and Loopia.
+Inadyn supports HTTPS for DDNS providers that support this, which you must check yourself.
+So far DynDNS, FreeDNS, nsupdate.info, and Loopia have been verified to support HTTPS.

-HTTPS is recommended since it protects your credentials from being snooped and reduces the risk of someone hijacking your account.
+*HTTPS is strongly recommended* since it protects your credentials from being snooped and reduces the risk of someone hijacking your account.

-**Note:** No HTTPS certificate validation is currently done, patches welcome!
+**Note:** Currently no HTTPS certificate validation is performed, patches welcome!

 Example Configuration